 Additional information about each program is available below.
 If you have any questions, please contact the program coordinator.

-- You are not permitted to order alcohol, regardless of your age.
+- You are not permitted to order alcohol, regardless of your age for these networking events.
 According to University policy, any event serving alcohol must be registered through the Center for Alcohol and Drug Education.
 These events are not registered, and you may not consume alcohol.

 Informational interviews are one way to receive more detailed information about an occupation or career.
 Think about the following questions to enhance your dinner experience:

-- What do you want to accomplish during the dinner?
+- What do you want to accomplish during this time with the alumnus/a?

 The primary objectives of an informational interview are to investigate a specific career field, obtain advice on where you might fit into a particular organization, learn the jargon and issues of a particular field, create a strategy for entering that field, broaden your network, and/or build relationships with GW alumni.